TheColonelPanic/DEFCON-JS-Physics-Engine/notes.md

 the steering force is defined as the desired velocity minus its current velocity

-the desired velocity is a vector whos direction points towards the target and who's magnitude is the maximum speed value
+the desired velocity is a vector who's direction points towards the target and who's magnitude is the maximum speed value